ONEUI8/UY-Scuti/README_EN.md

    - The operation is similar to HyperOS, but this feature is applicable to the System partition of Samsung devices.
    - For Samsung devices, uninstallable APK files will be placed in the `preload` directory.

-3. **Add ONEUI Features**
-   - Function Description: This feature needs to be used after extracting the contents of the `optics.img` partition.
-   - Operation Method: Add Samsung ONEUI features by automatically decoding the CSC file.
-   - Operation Path: `resources/my_tools/nice_rom/bin/samsung/csc_add/csc_features_need`
-   - Place the features you wish to add into this directory.

 ---

 <br>